-We recently did an email consultation with a woman from abroad, who was seeking herbs to rid herself of chronic gallstones, which she believed was the cause of her “red eyes, hot head, cold hands and feet, migraines, stiff shoulders, lower back pain, muscle pain, stiffness of back of the neck muscles, muscle cramps, nervousness, abdomen gases, parasites, candida (vaginal), peptic ulcer, uterine fibroids, brittle nails and hair loss”.
+I recently did an email consultation with a woman from abroad, who was seeking herbs to rid herself of chronic gallstones, which she believed was the cause of her “red eyes, hot head, cold hands and feet, migraines, stiff shoulders, lower back pain, muscle pain, stiffness of back of the neck muscles, muscle cramps, nervousness, abdomen gases, parasites, candida, peptic ulcer, uterine fibroids, brittle nails and hair loss”.

-Though gallstones can be a real and significant problem, there’s not a chance they could cause the litany of complaints listed by this patient.
+What puzzled me was that, though gallstones can be a significant problem, there’s not a chance they could cause the litany of complaints listed by this patient.

-This was our response to her: “What you think are gallstones is a product of the oxy powder ingredients reacting with the olive oil.
+I finally had to explain to her: “What you think are gallstones are a product of the oxy powder ingredients reacting with the olive oil.
 Though olive oil and lemon juice can occasionally flush real gallstones, these are always small and sparse.
 Yours are far too large and far too numerous to be real.
 Real gallstones sink, they don’t float.
 Real gallstones hurt (very severely) when passed.
 Real gallstones disintegrate at room temperature and must be refrigerated to maintain their shape.”
-As we learned from our subsequent investigation, people have used this product and have been able to produce ‘gallstones’ outside the body.
+As I learned from subsequent investigation, people have used this product and have been able to produce ‘gallstones’ outside the body.

 This fake product produces green globules of fat and material that are expelled in the stool and resemble large gallstones.
 They are not gallstones at all.
 Just like ear candling and foot patches, repeated use results in so much foreign matter that the patient believes they are riddled with toxin, detritus, or disease when they are not.
 The danger is that these products may delay diagnosis and treatment of the real cause of these symptoms.

-If you’re concerned about gallstones, please consult with an experienced Chinese herbologist who can prescribe herbs that may actually help you shrink and pass your real stones.
+If you’re concerned about gallstones, please consult with an experienced Chinese herbologist who can prescribe herbs that may actually help you.

-If you find your practitioner using these therapies, you might raise the question of their legitimacy, educate the practitioner, or find another practitioner.
+If you find your practitioner using these therapies, you might raise the question of their legitimacy.